gposingway/Listeningway/README.md

 **Tuning (Optional):**

 * For most users, the default settings work great!
 If you want to fine-tune the audio analysis (like how sensitive beat detection is), you can use the built-in overlay UI (accessible through the ReShade menu) or edit the `Listeningway.ini` file located in the same directory as the .addon file.
 More details on this in the section for developers below.
+* **New in 1.2.0.0:** The overlay UI now features an **Amplifier** slider.
+This setting multiplies all overlay visualizations and Listeningway_* uniforms (volume, beat, frequency bands, left/right volume) for enhanced visual feedback, but does not affect the underlying audio analysis.

 <div align="center">